Introduction to geodata and layers#

 ../../_images/en_vector_data_overview.drawio.png

-• Point data usually only have one set of coordinates (x, y, and sometimes z) per data entry.
+• Point data usually only has one set of coordinates per data entry (longitude, latitude and sometimes elevation, usually referred to as x, y, and z).

 • Lines are constructed by connecting multiple points which are saved as a single data entry.